CSCfi/csc-user-guide/docs/computing/modules.md

 ### Solving module dependencies

 Some modules depend on other modules.
-In these cases the information from the module system is is an error message, for example:
+In these cases the information from the module system is an error message, for example:

 ```text
 $ module load parallel-netcdf